Contemporary Communication Theory

 Key Terms

-Hofstede’s Dimensions of National Culture
+General Dimensions of Culture

 Face Negotiation Theory